frissyn/Repl.it-CSS-Index/README.md

 ## Repl.it CSS Index

 A Collecton of CSS files scraped from repl.it for the purpose of CSS injection and theming.
 I needed a place to organize all the CSS I was scraing, for the sake of my eyes and sanity, so I decided to, **by hand**, organize all of the CSS I'd acquired from Repl.it's HTML pages.
-So you don't have to. ~~Be grateful.~~ :P
+So you don't have to. =P

 ## Directory Structure